Bowdoin College Catalogue and Academic Handbook

 REL 2286 (c, DPI, IP) Karma and Liberation: Violence in South Asian Religions

 The course provides a historical perspective on forms of violence in several south Asian religious traditions, including Hinduism, Buddhism, Sikhism, and Jainism.
-It explores the role of violence by reading primary sources and reflects upon the significance of religious violence in their socio-historical contexts.
-The course content will examine Vedic sacrifice in comparison with sacrifice in other early civilizations, ascetic violence among Buddhist renouncers, the philosophical justification and legitimization of violence in Mahayana and Tantra, and finally the religious violence in anticolonial and nationalist movement in India and Sri Lanka.
-Standard Grading.
+It explores the role of violence by reading primary sources and reflects upon the significance of religious violence in their sociohistorical contexts.
+The course content will examine Vedic sacrifice in comparison with sacrifice in other early civilizations, ascetic violence among Buddhist renouncers, the philosophical justification and legitimization of violence in Mahayana and Tantra, and finally the religious violence in anticolonial and nationalist movements in India and Sri Lanka.
+(Same as: ASNS 2588)

 REL 2288 (c, IP) Religion and Politics in South Asia